-If you have not updated your Mac with Bir Sur yet, refer to this guide.
+If you have not updated your Mac, refer to this guide.
 You are missing a hell lot.
 Do you know the number of customizations you can achieve with your widgets?
 Has anyone checked out the third-party widgets yet?
 I know you might complain about putting too much effort into checking your battery percentage on Mac after the update; guess what, there is a widget for that too.
-Here are some of the best widgets for macOS Big Sur I found helpful and easy to work with.
+Here are some of the best widgets for Mac I found helpful and easy to work with.

 - Bigin by Zoho CRM